IBM/ibm-spectrum-scale-csi/README.md

-# CSI Spectrum Scale Operator
+# IBM Spectrum Scale CSI Operator

 An Ansible based operator to run and manage the deployment of the [IBM Spectrum Scale CSI Driver](https://github.com/IBM/ibm-spectrum-scale-csi-driver)